waynodiablo/Oystercard/yelpv1.md

 end
 ```

 (Remember all the `permit` weirdness from before!)
-Not, this is probably a good time to commit our code and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.
+Now, this is probably a good time to commit our code and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 ##### Associating restaurants and reviews